Aging & Health A to Z

 To test your heart activity over a period of time, your cardiac specialist might give you a portable monitor to use at home.
 While you wear the monitor on your shoulder (much like a shoulder bag), you can perform all your normal activities, except for showering.
 You usually wear the monitor for a day or two and then return it to your healthcare provider’s office for analysis.

 Nuclear Stress Test

-If you have symptoms like chest pain or shortness of breath, your healthcare professional may order a nuclear stress test.
+If you have symptoms like chest pain or shortness of breath, your healthcare provider may order a nuclear stress test.
 You will receive an injection of radioactive dye and images will be taken of your heart while you are at rest.
-Afterwards, you may be asked to exercise on a treadmill or stationary bicycle, or you may receive an injection to speed up your heart.
-Another dose of radioactive dye may be given during the test through a small intravenous (IV) tube, and your blood pressure and heartbeat (ECG) will be monitored during the test.
+Afterwards, you may be asked to exercise on a treadmill or stationary bicycle.
+(If you are unable to exercise because of severe arthritis or other heath conditions, you may receive an injection to speed up your heart.)
+Another dose of radioactive dye may be given during the test through a small intravenous (IV) tube, and your blood pressure and heartbeat will be monitored during the test (using an ECG).
 Another set of images will be taken at that time.
 After resting for a prescribed time you might have another set of images taken.
-The nuclear stress test shows the specialist who is interpreting your images if there are any damaged areas in your heart.
+The nuclear stress test shows the specialist who is looking at your images if there are any damaged areas in your heart.
 The images may also show whether the arteries that bring blood to your heart muscle are blocked or narrowed, or if your heart is enlarged.
 It also measures how well your heart is pumping blood (called the ejection fraction).